hak0/waifu_image_tagger/README.md

 cargo run --release
 ```

-Read `config.json` by default.
+It will use `./config.json` as config file by default.
 If the config doesn't exist, the current folder will be regarded as album path.

-You can also use your custom config.json:
+You can also use config.json in other locations:

 ```
 cargo build --release